This report was prepared by members of the NHMRC Centre of Research Excellence in Cervical Cancer Control

 We are fortunate to work in a community with such skilled and generous colleagues to support timely sharing of information to support public health.

-We would like to acknowledge the support of the Department of Health and Aged Care, the work of the Screening Analysis and Monitoring Unit of the Australian Institute of Health and Welfare, in particular Alison Budd and Rachel Sherwin, the National Cancer Screening Register, in particular Dr Farhana Sultana and the work of the National Centre for Immunisation Research and Surveillance, particularly Alexandra Hendry, in preparing data for this report.
-We thank the Australian Institute of Health and Welfare and the population-based cancer registries of New South Wales, Victoria, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory for the provision of data from the Australian Cancer Database.
-We also wish to thank Victoria Donoghue from the Queensland Cancer Control Analysis Team, Cancer Alliance Queensland, for her assistance and the data team at Australian Centre for the Prevention of Cervical Cancer for their assistance with preparing the report.
+We would like to acknowledge the support of the Department of Health, Disability and Ageing, the work of the Screening Analysis and Monitoring Unit of the Australian Institute of Health and Welfare, in particular Alison Budd, the National Cancer Screening Register, in particular Dr Farhana Sultana and the work of the National Centre for Immunisation Research and Surveillance, particularly Alexandra Hendry, in preparing data for this report.
+We thank Mark Short and the team at the Australian Institute of Health and Welfare and the population-based cancer registries of New South Wales, Victoria, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory for the provision of data from the Australian Cancer Database.
+We also wish to thank the data team at Australian Centre for the Prevention of Cervical Cancer for their assistance with preparing the report.

 We hope these reports will help harness the political will, community support and our available resources to ensure elimination is achieved and that equity in outcomes for all remains front of mind.
 We look forward to a time in the near future when the report documents Australia’s achievement of the elimination of cervical cancer as a public health problem.